gregsexton/origami.el/README.md

 Origami works by parsing the buffer to determine a fold structure.

-The following commands are supplied to manipulate folds in the buffer - those in bold are particularly useful:
+The following commands are supplied to move between and manipulate folds.
+Those in bold are particularly useful.
+Many primitives are provided so that you may compose your own custom functions.

 <table>
   <tr>